veleskasofiia/SQL_Wages_vs_Food_Prices/README.md

 2_SQL How many liters of milk and kilograms of bread can be bought in the first and last comparable periods in the available price and wage data?

-Back in 2006, when people earned about 21165.18 units, they could buy around 20.63 liters of milk for 1026.16 units per liter.
-But by 2018, with wages at 114201 units, they could afford roughly 5319.34 kilograms of bread at 21.47 units per kilogram.
+In year 2006, people could buy around 20.63 liters of milk for 1026.16 units per liter.
+But by 2018, people could afford roughly 5319.34 kilograms of bread at 21.47 units per kilogram.
 This shows a big difference in what people could buy with their wages between 2006 and 2018.
 In 2018, they could get a lot more bread compared to the amount of milk they could buy in 2006 with the same amount of money.

 3_SQL Which food category is increasing in price the slowest (has the lowest percentage year-on-year increase)?